laurarokkjaer/Language_portfolio_assignment_3/README.md

       - cd src (changing the directory to the src folder in order to run the script)

-      - python image_search.py (calling the function within the script)
+      - python network_analysis.py -f 1H4.csv (calling the function within the script with and argument of choise)

 - when processed, there will be a messagge saying that the script has succeeded and that the outputs can be seen in the output folder

 ## Discussion of results
-The result of this script is an image which contains one target flower image and the calculated three similar images, as well as the calculated distance scores of the images.
-Furthermore, a csv file is made with the results (similar images).

-For further development, it could have been interesting to look at how to make the script run with a user defined input.
-Since this code have already been through a transision from jupiter notebook to .py script, it would not have been much change to do.
-For the user to parse an argument via the command line when running the code, the script would have been more reproduceble/reuseble, because of the fact that the user wpuld be able to define the target image themselves.
+The results of this assignment is a table for the given file which shows the values of the network analysis shuch as name, degree, betweenness centrality and eigenvector_centrality of the edgelist.
+The other result is an image of the network showing the different nodes, their connections and the clusters of the network.
+This script can both be called on a single file (argument: filename) and with a directory (argument: directory), which makes it possible to get network analysis on multiple data at once.